 Use your wallet to create a Polkadot account.
 Make sure to back up your seed phrase and keep it safe.

 3. Top up your account

 You can get DOT tokens at a cryptocurrency exchange or within select wallets.
 You should always do your own research when selecting a reputable cryptocurrency exchange.
-For best security, it is not recommended to leave your tokens on an exchange, but transfer them to your non-custodial or cold/hardware wallet after procuring them.
+To ensure the best security for your tokens, it is not recommended to leave them on an exchange, but transfer them to your non-custodial or cold/hardware wallet after procuring them.

 You need to add DOT tokens to your account to interact with Polkadot and start staking.

 Learn all the details of how staking works in the Polkadot Wiki.
 Follow the Staking Updates for the latest developments on Polkadot’s staking system.
 Subscribe to the newsletter for all the latest Polkadot news.